 How prevalent is asthma among adults in the United States?

-The National Center for Health Statistics (a division of the U.S. CDC) reported that 18.9 million American adults and 7.1 million children suffered from asthma in 2011.
-Reported cases of asthma have been on the rise since the early 1980s among people of all ages, sex and racial groups.
+The National Center for Health Statistics (a division of the U.S. CDC) reported that 18.4 million American adults and 6.2 million children suffered from asthma in 2015.
 Many people develop asthma in childhood, but others develop the disease later in life—known as adult onset asthma.
 You can even first begin experiencing symptoms of the disease at age 50 or older.

 Is there a cure for asthma?

 No, asthma is a chronic disease that cannot be cured, but it can be controlled with medication and lifestyle changes.
 There are a variety of medications in a variety of forms to treat symptoms of asthma.
 Lifestyle modifications, such as identifying and avoiding or minimizing asthma triggers, are also important to managing the disease.

 Are women at greater risk for asthma compared with men?

 Women are more likely to die from asthma than are men.
 Studies have shown that asthma may be related to women's hormonal changes and could be triggered before or during the menstrual period.
 Some women first develop asthma during or after a pregnancy, but asthma symptoms may also subside during pregnancy or not be affected at all.

 Are there certain groups of people who are at higher risk for asthma?

 The prevalence of asthma is definitely higher among children than adults and higher among African Americans and Hispanics than Caucasians.
 According to the Asthma and Allergy Foundation of America, African Americans are more likely than Caucasians to be hospitalized from asthma, and they are also more likely to die from the disease.
 Racial differences in asthma prevalence and mortality are believed to be highly related to poverty, urban air quality, indoor allergens, lack of patient education and inadequate medical care.